‘Teen Mom’ Star Amber Portwood Accused Of Scamming Customers Via Return Policy

 Customer service promptly apologized for the delay and confusion regarding the return items.

 “We are making an exception and will issue a refund minus a $5 restocking fee per item.
-In the future, we will strictly adhere to our return policy as written in the ‘Our Policies” section.”
+In the future, we will strictly adhere to our return policy as written in the ‘Our Policies’ section.”

 The drama escalated when the customer slammed customer service for tweeting her private information in the midst of the dispute.